 -Place cuttings in water immediately, or wrap in a wet paper towel and place in a plastic bag.
 This is not necessary for cuttings that need to callus over, like succulents, cacti, sansevierias, etc.

 -Bring small containers, or plastic bags to the swap, to hold your new cuttings.
 We'll have water available to fill the containers.

-We'll share more tips for rooting your new cuttings at the swap, and on the blog, so don't worry if you're new to propagating.
+We've got more tips for rooting your new cuttings in this blog post on propagating, and we're happy to answer questions at the swap, so don't worry if you're new to all of this.